Harete Hipango: Appearances at anti-vaccination protests

 On 3 November 2021, Hipango appeared at a protest against COVID-19 vaccination at a vaccination clinic in Whanganui.
 The protest was intended to disrupt a planned visit to the centre by Prime Minister Jacinda Ardern.
 When Hipango was seen by a Newshub reporter, she said that she was there to support her community, but shortly afterwards she left.
 She later said that she had thought it was a protest about another issue.
 Ardern later cancelled her visit to the centre for security reasons.

 On 8 January 2022, Hipango again appeared at a rally in Whanganui against COVID-19 vaccination and lockdowns.
 The rally was organised by Voices for Freedom, New Zealand's largest anti-vaccination group, known for spreading vaccine misinformation and protesting restrictions.
 Hipango posted an image of herself at the rally to social media, alongside a post criticising the label 'anti-vaxer' and 'misinformer'.
 Hipango later deleted the post, and National Party leader Christopher Luxon released a statement saying the views of Voices for Freedom do not align with the National Party.

 Wikipedia edits

 On 27 January 2022, Hipango acknowledged that she had asked a member of her staff to edit her Wikipedia biography to remove any mention of negative or controversial issues that Hipango was involved in, including her attendance at anti-vaccination rallies.
 The staff member deleted the "Controversies" section of her Wikipedia page four times, identifying themselves as a staff member and therefore a person with a conflict of interest according to the Wikipedia community.
 Hipango later said that she regretted this request.

+2023 election

+In April 2023 the National Party announced that Hipango was its candidate for Te Tai Hauāuru for the 2023 election, making her the first National candidate for a Māori seat since the 2002 election.
+Final results indicated that she came third in the electorate with 1,382 votes compared to the winner Debbie Ngarewa-Packer's 16,358 votes.
+She had been ranked 31st on National's list, which was not high enough to keep her in Parliament.

+Following her election loss she joined New Zealand First.